dfo-pacific-science/metasalmon/docs/articles/gpt-collaboration.md

     For each column, please:
     1. Write a clear description (1-2 sentences)
-    2. Suggest the appropriate DFO Salmon Ontology IRI (concept_iri) from https://w3id.org/gcdfo/salmon#
+    2. Suggest the appropriate DFO Salmon Ontology IRI from https://w3id.org/gcdfo/salmon# and put it in the right field:
-       - Common classes: ConservationUnit, Stock, EscapementMeasurement, BroodYear, CatchYear
-       - See the ontology for all available terms
-    3. Identify the concept scheme (concept_scheme_iri) from available schemes:
-       - WSPBiologicalStatusZoneScheme (Green/Amber/Red zones)
-       - SalmonOriginScheme (natural/hatchery origin)
-       - EnumerationMethodScheme, EstimateMethodScheme, EstimateTypeScheme
-       - COSEWICStatusScheme, StockStatusZoneScheme, etc.
-    4. Determine if it's a measurement (metric_iri) or dimension (dimension_iri)
+       - term_iri for the best-matching term
+       - term_type: `owl_class` when the match is an OWL class ("type" in the ontology, e.g., EscapementMeasurement), `skos_concept` when the match is a SKOS concept (a controlled vocabulary term)
+       - If there is no reasonable match, leave the IRI blank and draft a proposed term (see below)
+    3. For measurement columns, suggest unit_label and unit_iri (if available).
+For categorical columns, keep `concept_scheme_iri` in the codes.csv output (not in the column dictionary).

-    Return as an R tibble I can copy-paste.
+    Return as an R tibble matching the column_dictionary.csv schema.
+Also return `proposed_terms` with:
+    - term_type: "skos_concept" or "owl_class"
+    - suggested_parent_iri: a broader concept (for SKOS) or a superclass (for OWL classes)
+    - suggested_relationships: broader/narrower/closeMatch/related (for SKOS) or subclass/sameAs/seeAlso (for OWL)

 ### Template 2: Code List Generation

-    I have a categorical column "[COLUMN_NAME]" with values: [list unique values].
+    I have a categorical column "[COLUMN_NAME]".
+Here's the output of:
+    - str(df)
+    - sort(unique(df$[COLUMN_NAME])) (or the top ~50 values)
+    - dplyr::count(df, [COLUMN_NAME], sort = TRUE)

     Please:
     1. Create a controlled vocabulary (code list) with proper labels
-    2. Suggest IRIs for each code value
+    2. Suggest an IRI for each code value:
+       - term_iri when the match is known; set term_type to `skos_concept` or `owl_class`
-    3. Identify the concept scheme IRI
+    3. Identify the concept scheme IRI (concept_scheme_iri) when these values belong to a SKOS concept scheme (otherwise leave NA)
+    4. If there is no reasonable match, tell me how to request a new term be added to the DFO salmon ontology and draft a github issue according to the github issue template in the dfo-salmon repository

     Return as an R tibble matching the codes.csv schema.

 ### Template 3: Metadata Generation

-    I'm creating a Salmon Data Package for [describe your dataset].

-    Please help me draft:
-    1. Dataset title and description
+    I'm creating a Salmon Data Package for [replace this section with a description of the who, what, what, where, and why of your dataset using the microphone transcription option to provide as much detail as possible.
+Additionally consider attaching supporting documentation like a pdf or word doc about the methods].

+    Please help me draft metadata for the dataset, providing values for each of the required fields in the Salmon Data Package dataset.csv file:

+    - dataset_id
+    - title
+    - description
+    - creator
+    - contact_name
+    - contact_email
-    2. Appropriate license
+    - license
-    3. Temporal and spatial extent
-    4. Contact information format
+    - temporal_start
+    - temporal_end
+    - spatial_extent
+    - dataset_type
+    - dataset_iri
+    - source_citation

-    Return as an R tibble matching the dataset.csv schema.
+    For each required field, provide a realistic value if sufficient information is available.
+Otherwise, ask for clarification.
+Return the result as an R tibble matching the dataset.csv schema.

+## Handling Ontology Gaps (Important)

+The DFO Salmon Ontology is still evolving, so it’s normal that many terms you want will not exist yet.

+When a specific term isn’t available:

+- Prefer a broader existing IRI (a more general concept or superclass) when it is still semantically correct.
+- Leave `term_iri` blank (`NA`) rather than inventing an IRI.
+- Capture what you *wanted* as a proposed new term and include its parent relationship:
+  - For SKOS concepts, use a broader concept (broader means “more general”).
+  - For OWL classes, use a superclass (superclass means “a more general type”).
+- Draft a GitHub issue for the ontology repository and include the proposed term label + definition + parent relationship.
+- Periodically refresh the ontology file in your Custom GPT so suggestions are based on the latest terms.

 ## Tips for Effective GPT Collaboration

 1.  **Provide context**: Include sample data rows so GPT understands your domain.
+2.  **Attach files when possible**: Upload your `dictionary.csv` and a small `data-sample.csv` rather than pasting printed tibbles.
+3.  **Minimize sensitive data**: Use a representative sample and remove any sensitive identifiers before uploading.
-2.  **Be specific**: Ask for IRIs from specific ontologies (DFO Salmon Ontology).
+4.  **Be specific**: Ask for IRIs from specific ontologies (DFO Salmon Ontology).
-3.  **Validate everything**: Always run [`validate_dictionary()`](https://dfo-pacific-science.github.io/metasalmon/reference/validate_dictionary.md)
-    after GPT suggestions.
+5.  **Validate everything**: Always run manually review and edit gpt suggestions and then run [`validate_dictionary()`](https://dfo-pacific-science.github.io/metasalmon/reference/validate_dictionary.md) after GPT suggestions.
-4.  **Iterate**: Refine prompts based on GPT’s responses.
+6.  **Iterate**: Refine prompts based on GPT’s responses.
-5.  **Keep deterministic**: Use GPT for suggestions, but rely on R functions for validation and packaging.
+7.  **Keep deterministic**: Keep prompts in version control, ask for strict output (R code/CSV only), prefer “merge by keys” workflows, and (if using an API) use a low temperature.
+8.  **Expect ontology gaps**: If an IRI doesn’t exist yet, leave it blank and draft a term request (don’t invent IRIs).

 ## Future: Automated Semantic Suggestion